 In the digital world, digital assets are increasingly critical for the success of any ecommerce site.

-With a PIM, the organisation of your digital assets is simplified and streamlined.
+With a PIM, the organization of your digital assets is simplified and streamlined.
 Here, you’ll keep all your product images, gifs, videos, 3D renderings or any other media file you use to enhance your product descriptions.

 These will not all surface in each sales or marketing channel — you’ll choose what works best for which channel.